apacpe/nano-stack-crm-ui-2/README.md

     }
 ```

+4. Create a blank file called custom-function.js in the app.functions folder.

-4. In your terminal, navigate to the extensions folder
+5. In your terminal, navigate to the extensions folder

-5. Install the HubSpot UI extensions npm package in the extensions folder by running `npm i @hubspot/ui-extensions`
+6. Install the HubSpot UI extensions npm package in the extensions folder by running `npm i @hubspot/ui-extensions`

-6. Create a new file called Custom.jsx in the extensions folder with `touch Custom.jsx`
+7. Create a new file called Custom.jsx in the extensions folder with `touch Custom.jsx` (Mac) or `code -r Custom.jsx` (Windows)

-7. Import these components at the top of the file
+8. Import these components at the top of the Custom.jsx file

 ```
 import React, { useState, useEffect } from 'react';